harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/add-bg-with-configurable-amount-of-tanzu.md

 ---
-title: Blue Green Deployment Support with a configurable amount of Tanzu Applications to maintain
+title: Blue Green Deployment Support with a configurable amount of Tanzu Applications
 description: Blue Green deployment configuration use cases for Tanzu
 sidebar_position: 5
 redirect_from: